Shor99/BookStoreProject/README.md

+How to Start The Project

-Change in BookProj>appsetting>"BookFilePath": "put here book.xml path"
+*Change in BookProject>appsetting>"BookFilePath": "put here book.xml path"

-Run the project with command "dotnet watch run"
+*Run the project with command "dotnet watch run"

-and all the CRUD options are there
+*and all the CRUD options are there

+the project get an xml file in BookProject>appsetting>"BookFilePath" and in localhost:<port>/swagger you can:

+*get all book list
+*update a book
+*delete a book
+*export an html file that contain the list